 Sixteen-year-old activist Sahithi, who lives in a region of India beset by pollution-caused lake fires, develops an app to make water testing crowdsourceable.
-Spirited Bangka Island.
-Indonesia, students Intan and Nuha want to offset the corrosive effects of legal and illegal tin mining in their city by creating a filter for dredgers to use.
+Spirited Bangka Island, Indonesia, students Intan and Nuha want to offset the corrosive effects of legal and illegal tin mining in their city by creating a filter for dredgers to use.
 Jared, a descendant of Hawaiians who survived tsunamis, works on how to track the spread of arsenic into cities from a pond where it had been dumped for decades.
-Meanwhile, three and change agents - not just a science Monterrey, Mexico, kids, disturbed by their industrialized city's terrible air quality, develop a photocatalytic paint that would halt the spread of pollutants the way trees curb global warming.
+Meanwhile, three Monterrey, Mexico, kids, disturbed by their industrialized city's terrible air quality, develop a photocatalytic paint that would halt the spread of pollutants the way trees curb global warming.